-I have been very pleased with the way in which the Board and our advisers have pulled together as a well-balanced team and how our approach has evolved over these early stages in our Company's life.
-This has helped the Company to achieve its target dividend yield in 2015/16 while also protecting net asset value per share.
-We see our duty going forward as being to remain as actively focussed as we have been to date so that we can sustain the target yield while also advancing net asset value per share.
-In turn this should help to support the premium at which our shares have traded over the period since our admission to listing on 3 March 2015.
+I have been very pleased with the way in which the Board and our advisers have pulled together as a well-balanced team and how our approach has evolved over the first two years in our Company's life.
+This has helped the Company to achieve its target dividend yield while also protecting the NAV per Share.
+We see our duty going forward as being to remain as actively focused as we have been to date so that we can sustain the target yield while also advancing NAV per Share.
+In turn this should help to support the premium at which our Shares have traded over the period since our admission to listing on 3 March 2015.